Q-dimi/return_tests/CONTRIBUTING.md

 # Bugs

-find bugs and change / add code you feel necessary
+find bugs and change / add code where you feel necessary